-The additional feedback we received from the draft Assurance Plan consultation has also been used to shape our final Assurance Plan.
-This final Assurance Plan has been published in March in advance of the publication of our Annual Performance Report (APR).
-The APR will be published in July 2020, alongside a statement of Board compliance with its statutory and regulatory obligations (known as the Risk & Compliance Statement) and a summary of the assurance activities and improvements undertaken throughout the year (known as the Data Assurance Summary).
-A lot of the information and data that underpins the APR is also published in other documents throughout the year, such as 'Bristol Water Clearly Resilient', our action plan to enhance our systems thinking approach to resilience in the round17.
+The additional feedback we receive from this draft Assurance Plan will be used to shape our final Assurance Plan, which will be published in March 2020, in advance of the publication of our Annual Performance Report (APR).
+The APR will be published in July 2020, alongside a statement of board compliance with its statutory and regulatory obligations (known as the Risk & Compliance Statement) and a summary of the assurance activities and improvements undertaken throughout the year (known as the Data Assurance Summary).
+A lot of the information and data that underpins the APR is also published in other documents throughout the year, such as 'Bristol Water Clearly Resilient', our action plan to enhance our systems thinking approach to resilience in the round12.
 It is therefore essential that this data is accurate and reliable.